 - You know you are a genetic carrier and are considering having children

 Genetic counseling is recommended for couples who want to have children and who have a family history of MPS II.
 Prenatal testing is available.
-Carrier testing for female relatives of affected males is available at a few centers.
+Carrier testing for female relatives of affected males is also available.

 Pyeritz RE.
 Inherited diseases of connective tissue.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 26th ed.
 Philadelphia, PA: Elsevier; 2020:chap 244.